How to get approved for a home equity line of credit (HELOC)

 3. Credit score above 700

 When researching how to get a HELOC, the higher your credit score, the more financially trustworthy lenders typically consider you to be.
 And in some cases, the higher the score, the lower the interest rate you'll pay on your HELOC.
 Credit scores are based on many variables including your payment history, total amount owed, length of credit history, types of credit accounts and new credit accounts.
-Discover will provide your credit score for free, you don’t have to be a cardmember, and checking will never impact your credit.

-Here's what credit score ranges mean:
+Here's what credit score ranges typically mean: